RedHatQE/ouia/README.md

 The OUIA specification is split up into several sections.
 As stated, an application or framework can implement any number of the specification parts, but each section must be implemented completely.
-Thus a project can be said to be `OUIA:Widget` or `OUIA:Page` compliant, as opposed to being completely `OUIA` compliant, but **ALL** components of the `OUIA:Widget` part **MUST** be adhered to.
+Thus a project can be said to be `OUIA:Component` or `OUIA:Page` compliant, as opposed to being completely `OUIA` compliant, but **ALL** components of the `OUIA:Component` part **MUST** be adhered to.

 The following blocks exist in the specification:

-* `OUIA:Widget` - widgets and widget frameworks
+* `OUIA:Component` - components and component frameworks
 * `OUIA:Page` - page identification
 * `OUIA:PageSafety` - interaction safety

-### `OUIA:Widget`
+### `OUIA:Component`
-This part is designed to cover widgets in use on pages.
-Widgets that are `OUIA:Widget` compliant **MUST** have the following properties.
+This part is designed to cover components in use on pages.
+Components that are `OUIA:Component` compliant **MUST** have the following properties.

-* A root level HTML element with a `data-ouia-widget-type` attribute describing a unique name identifying **ALL** HTML widgets that can be controlled with the same code or interactions.
+* A root level HTML element with a `data-ouia-component-type` attribute describing a unique name identifying **ALL** HTML components that can be controlled with the same code or interactions.
   * e.g. A page that has a special dropdown, could choose to name that dropdown as `CustomDropdown`.
-    All instances of this `CustomDropdown` widget **MUST** be expected to be able to be controlled via the same automation.
+    All instances of this `CustomDropdown` component **MUST** be expected to be able to be controlled via the same automation.
-* An id attribute called `data-ouia-widget-id` which is **OPTIONAL** if there will only be one instance of the widget on the page at once.
-Any `id` on the page **MUST** be unique even if it is used by different widget.
+* An id attribute called `data-ouia-component-id` which is **OPTIONAL** if there will only be one instance of the component on the page at once.
+Any `id` on the page **MUST** be unique even if it is used by different component.
   * e.g. A vertical navigation can be expected to only be instantiated once on a page, as such it does not need any other identifying factors.
-Another widget type, like a button, would be created multiple times on a page and requires some kind of value as a unique identifying id.
+Another component type, like a button, would be created multiple times on a page and requires some kind of value as a unique identifying id.
-* An attribute called `data-ouia-safe` which is `True` only when the widget is in a static state, i.e. no animations are occurring.
+* An attribute called `data-ouia-safe` which is `True` only when the component is in a static state, i.e. no animations are occurring.
 At all other times, this value **MUST** be `False`.

 ### `OUIA:Page`